Does ESG Affect Credit Ratings?

 Although this study produced different results, it appears that more and more financial institutions are taking ESG factors into account when assessing credit risk.
 Moreover, the growing demand from investors for ESG-friendly investments is influencing the decision-making processes of credit rating agencies.

-There is an ongoing debate about how ESG factors affect credit ratings, but most agree that organisations should prioritise addressing them.
+There is an ongoing debate about how ESG factors affect credit ratings, but most agree that organizations should prioritize addressing them.
 Good ESG performance can help manage risks, improve reputation, and engage stakeholders, which are crucial for long-term success.
 At its core, ESG adds several more layers of operational business awareness, and understanding where operational efficiencies lie via ESG factors results in improved resource use and, therefore, operational effectiveness.
-That’s the bottom line.
+That's the bottom line.

 Featured Article: How ESG Efforts Create Value For Businesses